google/earthenterprise/earth_enterprise/BUILD_RPMS.md

 installed on to avoid library errors.
 This document assumes the development system of the target platform is already set up and ready to build Open GEE.

 Currently only building RPM packages are supported.
-To begin creating Open Gee RPMs requires a normal Open GEE build environment which can be setup by following the existing
+To begin creating Open GEE RPMs requires a normal Open GEE build environment which can be setup by following the existing
 [build instructions](https://github.com/google/earthenterprise/wiki/Build-Instructions),